Jakarta Persistence (JPA) Method

 )

-Refresh the state of the given managed entity instance from the database, using the specified plain, overwriting changes made to the entity, if any.
+Refresh the state of the given managed entity instance from the database, using the specified options, overwriting changes made to the entity, if any.
 If the supplied options include a LockModeType, lock the given entity, obtaining the given lock mode.
 This operation cascades to every entity related by an association marked cascade=REFRESH.

 If the lock mode type is pessimistic and the entity instance is found but cannot be locked: